bcai/Instant-Noodle/docs/flux-cycles.md

 * `createComment`
   0. invoked from `onEnter`
   0. `POST /api/posts/:id/comments` is called.
-  0. `receivePost` is set as the callback.
+  0. `receiveComment` is set as the callback.

 * `destroyComment`
   0. invoked from 'onClick'